 rackproperty and set the value to A as shown:

-- Log in to the remaining nodes and edit their
+- Log in to the remaining brokers and edit their

-- Restart each node in the cluster for the rack assignments to take effect.
+- Restart each broker in the cluster for the rack assignments to take effect.